hackclub/hackclub/workshops/sprig_dodge/README.md

 ## What's next?

 The game works!
-However there currently isn't much.
+However, there currently isn't much.

 It's up to you to add more features to the game.
 Here are some ideas.

 - Add a score counter.
 - Add a background.
-- Add powerups that fall from the sky.
+- Add power ups that fall from the sky.
 - Make the obstacles spawn faster over time.

-Once you think you're done submit your modified game to the [Sprig Gallery](https://sprig.hackclub.com/gallery)!
+Once you think you're done, submit your modified game to the [Sprig Gallery](https://sprig.hackclub.com/gallery)!
 Teenagers who get their game added will also receive a Sprig console kit (while supplies last).

 See [this guide](https://sprig.hackclub.com/share) for more details.

 Feel free to also share your work in the `#scrapbook` and `#sprig` channels on the [Hack Club Slack](https://hackclub.com/slack).
 I would love to see your creations.

 Thank you so much for reading my first workshop.
-It was a lot of fun to make and I hope you enjoyed it as well.
+It was a lot of fun to make, and I hope you enjoyed it as well.

-### Happy Hacking!
+### Happy Hacking

 <details>
 <summary>Final Code</summary>